aeteredge/welcome_to_aeteredge/README.md

 **🔐 Private API Integration**

-📌 The URL for is [https://api.aeteredge.com/payment-invoices](https://api.aeteredge.com/payment-invoices)
+📌 The URL for Pay-In is [https://api.aeteredge.com/payment-invoices](https://api.aeteredge.com/payment-invoices)
-📌 The URL for is [https://api.aeteredge.com/payout-invoices](https://api.aeteredge.com/payout-invoices)
+📌 The URL for Payout is [https://api.aeteredge.com/payout-invoices](https://api.aeteredge.com/payout-invoices)
 🔑 Authentication type: **BasicAuth**
 📊 You can view this information in the dashboard under **Settings > Integration**